tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md

 #### Pre-show

 The event featured Q&A panels and face-to-face confrontations between competitors for each upcoming match.
-It was moderated by Konrad "Joker" Grześkiewicz and "OG" Michael HT.
+It was moderated by Konrad "Joker" Grzesikiewicz and "OG" Michael HT.
 Joker did commentary and interviews at [Ewenement Haze](@/e/ppw/2024-04-20-ppw-ewenement-haze.md#finale), while Michael HT is PpW's ring announcer and mouthpiece.
 Tables were placed on a small stage mimicking a proper press conference setting, but with a unique twist: instead of water, there were PpW-labeled beer bottles on the tables.

 * [Mister Z](@/w/mister-z.md) started first, answering some hard questions, including ones about their competition ([PTW](@/o/ptw.md)).
 [Biesiad](@/w/biesiad.md) joined him to also answer some questions.
 They tried calling the absent [Feager](@/w/feager.md) on the phone, but he didn't answer.
 Face to face on stage, they tried to get physical but were quickly separated.